Reassessing the link between B-modes and inflation

 The main conclusion we draw from the present analysis is that the prevailing view, which holds that the failure to detect primordial tensor modes can be used to rule-out specific inflationary models, is unjustified.
 The inability of the standard approach to account for the emergence of primordial inhomogeneities constitutes a serious drawback; it seems therefore rather hasty to relay on such a scheme in order to discard specific inflationary models, which, as we have shown, are still entirely viable within approaches designed to address such a shortcoming of the standard treatment.
+A farther reaching lesson we can extract from this work is that, at least in applications to cosmology, interpretational considerations within quantum theory can lead to dramatic modifications regarding observational issues.
+This serves to oppose a widespread attitude which regards such questions as of mere philosophical interest and dismisses their relevance regarding possible physical implications.

 {\bf Acknowledgments } We acknowledge partial financial support from DGAPA-UNAM project IG100316 (EO and DS) and by CONACyT project 101712 (DS).
 GL's research funded by Consejo Nacional de Investigaciones Cient\'ificas y T\'ecnicas, Argentina.